 While it might be surprising to hear, I feel like I’ve really struggled with goals in the past.
 (Well, actually, maybe it’s not surprising if you look at my original 101 list and how few things I’ve accomplished on it. 😂 You can see my updated list here!)

 For most of my adult life, I’ve operated more so on a to-do list basis.
-I have a notebook of a constant running list of things to do.
+I have a notebook with a constant running list of things to do.
 Immediate things, more long-term things, and someday things.
 When I say “my to-do list is a mile long,” I’ve actually been downplaying it.
 Miles would have probably been more accurate.
 And as someone who tends to get a sense of paralysis by feeling extremely overwhelmed, this was not a system that was working for me.

-So with some trial-and-error of some new ways of doing things over the last year or so, and some helpful advice from my therapist, I’ve found a pretty good system for what’s currently working for me and my monkey mind!
+So with some trial-and-error of some new ways of doing things over the last year or so and some helpful advice from my therapist, I’ve found a pretty good system for what’s currently working for me and my monkey mind!

 I’m learning about the importance of setting goals, both professionally and personally.
 True story: When my therapist first gave me the “homework” of setting a few goals for the month, I was excited to tell her that I had set a handful (and loved the impact it was having, even after just two weeks!) at our next session!
 She simply said, “That’s great to hear!
-Just out of curiosity, were they all work related?”
+Just out of curiosity, were they all work-related?”

 I’m pretty sure I looked at her with this face 🤔 for a solid ten seconds before I found the words, “I mean, yeah…?
 What other kinds of goals are there?!”
 I literally said that.

 She just chuckled and rattled off a handful of goals that some may have on their lists… Make time to call and catch up with family, prioritize exercise, be a better listener, etc. Needless to say, it was very telling for both of us that exactly zero personal goals ever crossed my mind.
-Truth be told, it can still a bit challenging for me to come up with some personal goals for my monthly list, but I’ll share how I’ve been breaking it down and creating lists of manageable goals that make me feel productive and empowered.
+Truth be told, it can still be a bit challenging for me to come up with some personal goals for my monthly list, but I’ll share how I’ve been breaking it down and creating lists of manageable goals that make me feel productive and empowered.

 5 Tips for Setting Goals